javierO33/SQL_Project_Data_Job_Analysis/README.md

 # Analysis

-Each query of this project answer a question to make my decision, there is how I approched each quest
+Each query of this project answer a question to make my decision, there is how I approched each question:

 ### 1. What are the top-paying jobs in Argentina?
 This query retrieves the top 10 highest-paying job postings in Argentina.
 It selects key job details such as title, company name, location and average annual salary.
 The data is sourced from the `job_postings_fact` table, with company names retrieved via a **LEFT JOIN** with the `company_dim` table.
 The results are filtered to include only jobs with a non-null salary and are sorted in descending order based on salary.